BeTomorrow/micro-observables/README.md

 ### Hooks

-#### useObservable(observable, onChange?)
+#### useObservable(observable)

 Return the value stored by the observable and trigger a re-render when the value changes.
-It can take an optional listener than can be used to perform side-effects when the value changes.

 ```tsx
 const TodoList: React.FC = () => {